12 Apr Beware the Double Agent

-Let’s say you’ve been following the market online for a while now and found a home that looks perfect for you.
-You drove by the outside and it was everything you thought it would be.
-Price was right, good area, exactly what you are looking for.
+You’ve been following the market online for a while and finally found a home that looks perfect for you.
+You took a drive past, and it’s everything you thought it would be.
+Priced right, good area—exactly what you’re looking for.
+What Now?

-Well, because you don’t have a Realtor you’re working with you call the Realtor on the sign.
+Well, because you aren’t working with a Realtor, you call the name on the sign.
 This person is known as the listing agent.
-You explain you are considering making an offer on the property.
-The listing agent jumps on it and offers to show you the home.
+You explain, excitedly, that you are considering making an offer.
+The listing agent jumps all over it and offers to show you the home.
 He tells you to bring a cheque.

-You go have a look and the home doesn’t disappoint, it’s the one!
+You have a look, and the home doesn’t disappoint—it’s the one!
 You tell the Realtor (whom you’ve just met) you want to write an offer.
-That’s fine right?
-He’s a Realtor so why not let him write the offer for you?
+That’s fine, right?
+He’s a Realtor, so why not let him write the offer for you?

-First off I’ll tell you how Realtors get paid.
+First off, I’ll tell you how Realtors get paid.
 The short answer is to sell a home.
 This is also the long answer.
 We receive a commission on the successful sale of a home.
-We have no other means of income.
+Unless we work part-time at the Home Depot, we have no other income.

-The commissions we earn are supplied by the seller, buyers don’t pay commissions.
-The Realtor representing the buyer then gets paid from a portion of the total commission the seller is paying.
-It’s usually a 50/50 split, so if the seller’s total commission is 4% of the sale price, 2% is offered to the agent that brings the buyer (writes the offer) and 2% goes to the agent that listed the property.
+Further, the seller supplies the commission we earn—buyers don’t pay commission.
+The Realtor representing the buyer then gets paid a portion of the total commission offered by the seller.
+It’s usually a 50/50 split, so if the seller’s full commission is 4% of the sale price, 2% goes to the agent that brings the buyer (writes the offer), and 2% goes to the agent that listed the property.

-A large majority of home sales in Regina (90% plus) involve two Realtors…one representing the buyer and one the seller.
-From time to time though, the listing agent represents both the buyer and the seller in a transaction.
-This is known as “double ending”.
+Most home sales in Regina (90% plus, I’d guess) involve two Realtors, one representing the buyer and the other the seller.
+From time to time, though, the listing agent represents both the buyer and the seller in a transaction.
+This is known as double-ending.
 Realtors like this because they can earn both sides of the commission split or “double” the amount of money.

 Here’s the Problem With It